 Again, this will be on a standby basis, though, so only if seats are available on a flight will a retired flight attendant be able to fly for free.

-Can a Flight Attendant Fly for Free With Other Airlines?
+Flight Attendants Can Even Fly for Free With Other Airlines

 Most airlines have agreements with each other to allow their employees, including flight attendants, to fly for free.